vta/expresslanes-api/api/readme.md

 }
 ```

-After encypting the value for the `tolls` property, the result should look something like this:
+After encrypting the value for the `tolls` property, the result should look something like this:

 ```
 {